France & Italy with Scott & Joe

 From Les Halles in Lyon to the Slow Food Cheese Festival in Bra, this trip is about more than being there.

-You’ll know what’s worth your time, what to taste, and where to go.
+You’ll know what’s worth your time, what to taste, and where to focus.
 The festival in particular can be overwhelming without context.
 With us, it becomes one of the most memorable parts of the trip.

 It’s Actually Fun